Kae Tempest: Career

-In 2013, Tempest released their first poetry book Everything Speaks in its Own Way, a limited edition run on their own imprint, Zingaro.
-At 26, they launched the theatrical spoken word piece Brand New Ancients at the Battersea Arts Centre (2012), to great critical acclaim.
+In 2013, Tempest released his first poetry book Everything Speaks in its Own Way, a limited edition run on his own imprint, Zingaro.
+At 26, he launched the theatrical spoken word piece Brand New Ancients at the Battersea Arts Centre (2012), to great critical acclaim.
 The piece also won Tempest the Herald Angel and The Ted Hughes Prize.
-Some of Tempest's influences include Christopher Logue (their "favourite poet"), Samuel Beckett, James Joyce, W B Yeats, William Blake, W H Auden and Wu-Tang Clan.
+Some of Tempest's influences include Christopher Logue (his "favourite poet"), Samuel Beckett, James Joyce, W B Yeats, William Blake, W H Auden and Wu-Tang Clan.

-In September 2013, their play Hopelessly Devoted was produced by Paines Plough and premiered at Birmingham Rep Theatre.
+Tempest wrote his first play, Wasted, in 2012.In September 2013, his play Hopelessly Devoted was produced by Paines Plough and premiered at Birmingham Rep Theatre.

-In 2014, they released the album Everybody Down (Big Dada, Ninja Tune), which was produced by Dan Carey and was nominated for the 2014 Mercury Prize.
+In 2014, Tempest released the album Everybody Down (Big Dada, Ninja Tune), which was produced by Dan Carey and was nominated for the 2014 Mercury Prize.

-Since the release of Everybody Down, Tempest has increased touring as a musician, playing at festivals and headlining shows with their live band which consists of Kwake Bass on drums, Dan Carey on synths and Clare Uchima on keyboards.
+Since the release of Everybody Down, Tempest has increased touring as a musician, playing at festivals and headlining shows with his live band which consists of Kwake Bass on drums, Dan Carey on synths and Clare Uchima on keyboards.

-In October 2014, their first poetry collection for Picador, Hold Your Own, was published.
+In October 2014, Tempest published his first poetry collection for Picador, Hold Your Own.
 The collection was a commercial and critical success and its release coincided with Tempest being named a Next Generation Poet.

 Tempest was elected a Fellow of the Royal Society of Literature in 2015.

-In April 2016, their debut novel The Bricks That Built The Houses was published by Bloomsbury and was a Sunday Times Bestseller.
+In April 2016, his debut novel The Bricks That Built The Houses was published by Bloomsbury and was a Sunday Times Bestseller.
 It won the Books Are My Bag Best Breakthrough Author Award.

 In September 2016, it was announced that Tempest would curate the 2017 Brighton Festival.
-They released the album Let Them Eat Chaos on 7 October 2016.
+Tempest released the album Let Them Eat Chaos on 7 October 2016.
 It debuted at no. 28 on the UK Albums Chart, and was also released in book format (Picador).
 The album was also nominated for the Mercury Prize, this time in 2017.
-They were nominated for Best British Female Solo Performer at the 2018 Brit Awards.
+Tempest was nominated for Best British Female Solo Performer at the 2018 Brit Awards.

-Tempest's song "People's Faces" was used for the Facebook commercial "We're Never Lost If We Can Find Each Other", created by the agency Droga5, and released on 9 April 2020.
+His song "People's Faces" was used for the Facebook commercial "We're Never Lost If We Can Find Each Other", created by the agency Droga5, and released on 9 April 2020.

 Paradise, Tempest's modern adaptation of Sophocles' Greek Classic, Philoctetes, premiered at the National Theatre from 4 August - 11 September 2021.
 The all-female cast, featuring Lesley Sharp, was directed by Ian Rickson and performed in the Olivier Theatre.